loopwerk/loopwerk.io/content/articles/2025-06-08-thoughts-on-apple.md

 > Safari is the highest margin product Apple has ever made, accounts for 14-16% of Apple's annual operating profit and brings in $20 billion per year in search engine revenue from Google.
 For each 1% browser market share that Apple loses for Safari, Apple is set to lose $200 million in revenue per year.

 Or what about the iMessage lock-in?
-By refusing to adopt modern, open messaging standards and instead stigmatizing non-iPhones with "green bubbles”, Apple actively degrades the experience of communicating with friends and family who dare to live outside their walls.
+By refusing to adopt modern, open messaging standards and instead stigmatizing non-iPhones with "green bubbles", Apple actively degrades the experience of communicating with friends and family who dare to live outside their walls.
 It's a calculated strategy to leverage social pressure for profit, a perfect metaphor for their entire ecosystem.

 And the control doesn't stop at software.
 With their war on repair, using serialized parts that only they can authenticate, Apple has tried to redefine the very concept of ownership.
 The device you paid a premium for is never truly yours to fix or modify.
 It's another wall in the garden, designed to lock you into their expensive services and push you towards the next upgrade cycle rather than a simple, sustainable repair.